-December 12, 2024 at 18.00 in Tallinn St. John’s Church
+December 11, 2025 in Tallinn St. John’s Church

 Conductor: Arvo Volmer

-Estonian National Opera soloists, chorus and orchestra
+Estonian National Opera Orchestra and Chorus

 Conductor